-The United States Army Corps of Engineers' (Corps) authority to regulate waters of the United States is based on the definitions and limits of jurisdiction contained in 33 CFR 328, including the amendment to 33 CFR 328.3 (85 Federal Register 22250), and 33 CFR 329.
-Section 404 of the Clean Water Act (Section 404) requires a DA permit be obtained prior to discharging dredged and/or fill material into waters of the United States, including wetlands.
+The U.S. Army Corps of Engineers' (Corps) authority to regulate waters of the U.S. is based on the definitions and limits of jurisdiction contained in 33 CFR 328, including the amendment to 33 CFR 328.3 (85 Federal Register 22250), and 33 CFR 329.
+Section 404 of the Clean Water Act (Section 404) requires a DA permit be obtained prior to discharging dredged or fill material into waters of the U.S., including wetlands.
 Section 10 of the Rivers and Harbors Act of 1899 (Section 10) requires a DA permit be obtained for any work in, on, over or under a navigable water.

-The proposed project, as described in the submitted information, has been reviewed in accordance with Section 404 and Section 10.
-Based on your description of the proposed work, and other information available to us, it has been determined that this project will not involve activities subject to the requirements of Section 10.
-However, this project will include the discharge of fill material into waters of the United States subject to the requirements of Section 404.
+Each single and complete project, as described in the submitted information, has been reviewed in accordance with Section 404 and Section 10.
+Based on your description of the proposed work, and other information available to us, it has been determined that each single and complete project will not involve activities subject to the requirements of Section 10.
+However, each single and complete project will include the discharge of dredged and/or fill material into waters of the U.S. subject to the requirements of Section 404.